vandium-io/vandium-node/docs/configuration/object.md

 });
 ```

-The values for `validation`, `protect` and `jwt` can be found in their respective sections of the documentation.
+The values for `env`, `validation`, `protect` and `jwt` can be found in their respective sections of the documentation.
 Global options can be found
 [here](global-options.md).